sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 Parameter | Datatype | Description
 --------- | -------- | -----------
-Identifier* | string | Pass any identifier (mobile/email/external_id/id) of the customer whose details needs to be retrieved. <br> For example, mobile=44700900000.
+mobile/email/external_id/id* | string | Pass any one of the identifiers of the customer along with the identifier value. <br> For example, mobile=44700900000.
 To retrieve details of multiple customers at a time, pass each value separating with comma (,) For example,  `mobile=44700900000,44700900999,4470090345`. coupon_limit | int | Limits the number of coupon interactions (issued,redeemed and expired).
 Example: coupon_limit=5 retrieves five recent coupon interactions. coupon_offset | int | Retrieves next set of coupons according to issual sequence.
 For example, if 10 coupons are issued to a customer till date, then coupon_offset=6, returns the 7th, 8th, 9th, and 10th coupon (ignoring the first 6 coupons). coupon_order_by | date-time | Orders the coupon history by created date (descending order of created date), created by (ascending order of till name), or coupon validity (valid till: ascending order of expiry).
-Values: created_date, created_by, valid_till respectively. user_id=true | - | Returns the unique id of the customer (generated at our end when the customer is registered). next_slab=true | - | Returns the details of next tier of the  loyalty customer. slab_history=true | - | Returns the details of loyalty tier changes of the customer. registered_store | string | Returns the store at which the customer is registered.
-This is returned by default. registered_till | string | Returns the store-TILL at which the customer is registered.
+Values: created_date, created_by, valid_till respectively. coupon_sort_order | enum | asc, desc.
+Orders coupons in ascending or descending order of `coupon_order_by` parameter user_id=true | - | Returns the unique id of the customer (generated at our end when the customer is registered). next_slab=true | - | Returns the details of next tier of the  loyalty customer. slab_history=true | - | Returns the details of loyalty tier changes of the customer. registered_store=true | - | Returns the store at which the customer is registered.
+This is returned by default. registered_till=true | - | Returns the store-TILL at which the customer is registered.
 This is returned by default. fraud_details=true | - | Returns the fraud details of a customer.
 This field is returned by default. ndsc_status=true | - | Returns the status of the customer's registered mobile number on NDSC/DND. optin_status=true | - | Returns the services (SMS/email) to which the customer has opted in and opted out.